Skip to main content

 SUPER RICH: THE GREED GAME

 The global financial crisis is due to a pyramid scam executed on the grandest scale.
 But many of the perpetrators of the scam are walking away from the mess with millions and billions.
 This 1-hour BBC documentary reveals how the super-rich schemed to make the con game work—and how they are now relaxing in ostentatious mansions, private jets, and posh vacation spots, with the rest of us picking up the bill.
-Also see: Catherine Austin Fitts' super-compact summary of how the Gurus of Greed engineered the grand looting over the last two decades: Mortgage Market Musing.
 In the meantime, amidst ongoing multi-billion-dollar government bailouts, we ask: How can the current financial system be valid if it allows such things as companies that are "too big to be allowed to fail"?

 Or see more ...